mattrubin/OneTimePassword/README.md

 pod 'OneTimePassword', '~> 2.0'
 ```

 OneTimePassword, like all pods written in Swift, can only be integrated as a framework.
-Make sure to add the line `use_frameworks!` to your Podfile or target to opt into using it.
+Make sure to add the line `use_frameworks!` to your Podfile or target to opt into framework products.

 Then run `pod install` to install the latest version of the framework.